ikarus-project/ikarus/docs/website/02_examples/incompressibleRubberBlock.md

 auto gridView                           = grid->leafGridView();
 ```
 A linear Lagrangian basis is opted for the displacements and a constant basis for the pressure degrees of freedom using the
-`composite` basis feature from Dune as shown below:
+`composite` basis feature from Dune, as shown below:
 ```cpp
 auto basis = Ikarus::makeConstSharedBasis(
 gridView, composite(power<2>(lagrange<1>(), FlatInterleaved()), lagrange<0>(), FlatLexicographic()));